maximilianh/pubMunch/README.md

 - pubCrawl = crawl papers from various publishers, needs a directory with a textfile "pmids.txt" in it and the data/journalList directory
-- pubGet<PUB> = download files from publisher PUB directly (medline, pmc, elsevier)
+- pubGetPUB = download files from publisher PUB directly (medline, pmc, elsevier)
-- pubConv<PUB> = convert downloaded files to my pub format (tab-separated table with fields defined in lib/pubStore.py)
+- pubConvPUB = convert downloaded files to my pub format (tab-separated table with fields defined in lib/pubStore.py)
 - pubLoadMysql and pubLoadSqlite = load pub format data into a database system
 - pubRunAnnot = run an annotator from the scripts directory on text data in